Artifactory Uninstallation

 Warning

-Uninstalling Artifactory will permanently remove the Artifactory user account.
-If you plan to reinstall Artifactory, ensure that a new user account will be created with a different User ID (UID), and your previous user configurations will be lost.
+Uninstalling Artifactory permanently removes the Artifactory user account.
+If you plan to reinstall Artifactory, a new user account is created with a different User ID (UID), and previous user configurations are lost.

 Docker Compose